ompugao/vim-dispatch-vimproc/README.markdown

 ## License

-Copyright © Alex Rodionov  Distributed under the same terms as Vim itself.
+Copyright © Shohei Fujii  Distributed under the same terms as Vim itself.
 See `:help license`.